-Reverend Dr. John Carter Thomas - Certified Educator (CE), ACPE Director of Pastoral Services/ACPE Certified Educator
+Reverend Dr. John Carter Thomas - Certified Educator (CE), ACPE Director of the Spiritual Care & Clinical Pastoral Education (CPE) Department/ACPE Certified Educator

 Rev. Dr. John C. Thomas, Jr. received the Bachelor of Arts (BA) degree from Oral Roberts University in 1985.
 He received the Master of Divinity (MDiv) degree from Phillips Graduate Theological Seminary in 1991 and the Doctor of Ministry (DMin) degree from Phillips Theological Seminary in 2000.
 He was ordained in 1994 by National Baptist Convention, USA, Inc., and subsequently endorsed for ACPE Supervisory training.
 In 2000, he was certified as an ACPE supervisor with the Association for Clinical Pastoral Education, Inc. He served 18 years as Associate Dean for Contextual Education and Associate Professor of Practical Theology at Phillips Theological Seminary in Tulsa, Oklahoma.
 His wife Alexis, and son, John III, all live in Greenwood, SC.
 Hobbies include writing, watching movies, and having family outings.